bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 <!--more-->

-# **Why**
+# Why

 A few weeks ago I finally received my Nexus 7.
 Unfortunately it is, like many tablets, a WiFi-only device.
 So I cannot use it on my way to work, to read or watch the latest news.
 In order to overcome this limitation, two solutions exist:

   1. tethering my smartphone to the tablet
   2. using an app like [Pocket (Formerly Read It Later)](https://play.google.com/store/apps/details?id=com.ideashower.readitlater.pro&hl=en)

 I don't like the first approach because the mobile network availability on my way to work is not very reliable and sometimes very slow.
-Furthermore it's simply too much work early in the morning...
+Furthermore it's simply too much work early in the morning&#8230;

 The disadvantage of the second is that I don't want to select the articles I want to read, but the complete news sites.
 Furthermore the app requires registration, syncs via cloud, etc.